 For example, someone who finds or steals your card could use your information to commit identity theft.
 The coronavirus crisis has opened the door for a staggering amount of identity theft, according to Howard Dvorkin, CPA and chairman of Debt.com, and it’s only getting worse.

-In early June, the FBI warned the Senate that the number of fraud complaints for the first part of 2020 were almost the same as for all of 2019.
+In June 2020, the FBI warned the Senate that the number of fraud complaints for the first part of the year were almost the same as for all of 2019.
 It doesn’t take long for thieves to use stolen information, either.

 According to the FTC, when credit card information was exposed online, it only took nine minutes for crooks to attempt to try to use the information to buy things.
 If your card is lost or stolen, a crook may decide to sell your information, rather than just try to buy things with it themselves.